NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/aws_upload_documentation.md

 The WPTO High Resolution Tidal Hindcast dataset provides standardized tidal energy data for five strategically selected U.S. coastal locations with significant tidal energy potential.
-Developed collaboratively by Pacific Northwest National Laboratory (PNNL) and National Renewable Energy Laboratory (NREL), this dataset is funded by the U.S. Department of Energy’s Water Power Technologies Office Marine Energy Resource Assessment and Characterization project.
+Developed collaboratively by Pacific Northwest National Laboratory (PNNL) and National Laboratory of the Rockies (NLR), this dataset is funded by the U.S. Department of Energy’s Water Power Technologies Office Marine Energy Resource Assessment and Characterization project.